agentrickard/workbench_access/README.txt

 Install the module and enable it according to Drupal standards.

-After enabling the module, you wil be asked to configure its settings.
+After enabling the module, you will be asked to configure its settings.
 On the configuration screen, you may choose to install a test vocabulary.
 This vocabulary will help you learn how Workbench Access works.